The Intellectual Property Review: Mexico

 Forms of intellectual property protection

-The Federal Law for the Protection of Industrial Property (FLPIP) in Mexico provides for the legal system governing trademarks, patents, utility models, designs, trade secrets, designations of origin and integrated circuits.
-Relevant to Mexican law for the unique concept they entail are utility models, which, contrary to the most general concept of utility patents, are limited in Mexico to improvements to existing tools and part from the general broad conception of an invention.
+In Mexico, the Federal Law for the Protection of Industrial Property (FLPIP) provides the legal system governing trademarks, patents, utility models, designs, trade secrets, designations of origin and integrated circuits.
+Of particular significance in Mexican law is its unique concept of utility models, which in Mexico are limited to improvements to existing tools and distinct from the general broad conception of an invention, contrary to the general concept of utility patents.
 Minor inventions subject to utility model protection in most other countries are covered in Mexico under the patent concept and are thus subject to the same substantive requirements, such as novelty, inventive step and industrial application.

-Significant to the pharmaceutical industry, the new IP law has affirmatively accepted patents claiming the use of known compounds and compositions, so long as the same are novel.
-Notwithstanding this, examiners at the Mexican Patent and Trademark Office (MPTO) have consistently accepted inventions claiming not only active ingredients but formulations, use and second-use dosages and processes, although some complications have arisen when trying to enforce the linkage system on inventions claiming other than active ingredients.
+The FLPIP, which became effective on 5 November 2020, abrogated and replaced the former Mexican Industrial Property Law.
+Significantly for the pharmaceutical industry, the new industrial property law has positively accepted patents claiming the use of known compounds and compositions, provided that these are novel.
+Notwithstanding this, examiners at the Mexican Patent and Trademark Office (MPTO)2 have consistently accepted inventions claiming not only active ingredients but also formulations, use and second-use dosages and processes, although some complications have arisen when trying to enforce the patent linkage system on inventions claiming other than active ingredients.

-Data protection in the pharmaceutical field is not specifically covered in local legislation pertaining to industrial property.
-Nevertheless, protection over the same is available from the provisions to the effect contained in international treaties such as the new Free Trade Agreement between Mexico, the United States and Canada.
-To enforce protection, however, the data owner needs to resort to the courts to obtain compelling remedies for the regulatory authority to provide the protection agreed upon in the noted international treaties.
-The regulatory authority, Cofepris, is yet to set up an administrative process to comply with the applicable international legal provisions, which prevents them from addressing petitions; accordingly, the data owner needs to institute appropriate legal proceedings to compel Cofepris to guarantee appropriate protection.
+Data protection in the pharmaceutical field is not specifically covered in domestic legislation pertaining to industrial property.
+Nevertheless, protection of this kind is available under the applicable provisions contained in international treaties such as the new free trade agreement between Mexico, the United States and Canada.3 To enforce protection, however, the data owner needs to resort to the courts to obtain compelling remedies for the regulatory authority to provide the protection agreed upon in the international treaties.
+The relevant Mexican regulatory authority, Cofepris, has yet to set up an administrative process to comply with the applicable international legal provisions, which prevents it from addressing petitions; accordingly, the data owner needs to institute appropriate legal proceedings to compel Cofepris to guarantee appropriate protection.

-The Federal Law of Copyrights provides protection to artistic works and includes a figure known as the Reserva, under which the names of musical groups, television series and characters, even their psychological characteristics, are awarded protection.
-Infringing activity pertaining to copyrights is to be addressed with the MPTO, when it entails commercial activity likely to cause financial gain to the detriment of the copyright owner.
-Legal disputes of 'patrimonial rights' are thus to be tried with the MPTO, although the Copyright Office can oversee conciliatory attempts between the parties.
-Binding decisions are handed down by the MPTO on the commercial infringement of copyright (subject to the different appeal routes available), but the Copyright Office may only exercise efforts towards an amicable solution between the parties but without the binding authority to resolve the issues in dispute.
+The Federal Law on Copyright provides protection to artistic works and includes a right known as the Reserva right, which grants protection to the names of musical groups, television series and characters, even their psychological characteristics.
+Infringing activity pertaining to copyrights that involves commercial activity likely to result in financial gain to the detriment of the copyright owner must be addressed through the MPTO.
+Legal disputes over 'patrimonial rights' are thus to be tried by the MPTO, although the Mexican Copyright Office4 can oversee attempts at conciliation between the parties.
+Binding decisions are handed down by the MPTO on the commercial infringement of copyright (subject to the different appeal routes available), but the Copyright Office is limited to making efforts to find an amicable solution between the parties and it has no binding authority to resolve the issues in dispute.

-Among the most notable changes in the otherwise traditional structure of the patent system resulted from a recent decision by the Mexican Supreme Court to extend the term of a valid patent, reversing all prior and failed attempts to the effect, albeit on the basis of legal considerations not invoked in earlier attempts.
-While the decision does not compel the judiciary or the MPTO to consider other similar cases, it constitutes a solid precedent that may well give way to further decision finding in the same way to eventually form compulsory jurisprudence.
-This decision is further relevant as it provides for an opportunity to extend the term of basically all existing and valid patents (a particular assessment will be needed for each patent of interest to ensure that it meets the necessary considerations contained in the decision) that are not included in the patent term extension provisions contained in the new law, as these are limited to patents applied for as from 5 November 2020.
+Among the most notable recent changes in the otherwise traditional structure of the patent system are those resulting from a recent decision by the Mexican Supreme Court to extend the term of a valid patent, reversing all prior and failed attempts to achieve this end (albeit on the basis of legal considerations not invoked in the earlier attempts).
+While the decision does not compel the judiciary or the MPTO to deal with other cases in this way, it constitutes a solid precedent and may well lead to future similar decisions and ultimately compulsory jurisprudence.
+This decision is also significant in that it provides an option by which to extend the term of basically all existing and valid patents that are not subject to the patent term extension provisions contained in the FLPIP.
+Assessment on a case-by-case basis would be needed to ensure a patent meets the conditions contained in the Supreme Court decision.
+Patents applied for as from 5 November 2020 are subject to the FLPIP provisions.

-Relevant to intellectual property as well, albeit affecting primarily the regulatory practice for medicaments, a recent Executive Decree (18 November 2020) compels the Regulatory authority to issue market approval to pharmaceutical products manufactured abroad and to be imported to Mexico by the federal government, within the term of five days from receipt of an application containing all the required information.
-Aside from the obvious consequences that call for unfair competition practices and associated risks of the efficacy and security of medicaments that will be imported under the Executive Decree, among many others, it is clear that valid patents stand a huge risk of infringement as the linkage system will hardly, if at all, be applied to the fast-track market approval process conceived under the Executive Decree.
-It is relevant to highlight that contrary to what may have otherwise been expected, the Executive Decree is not limited to the importation of medicaments (vaccines, for example) considered urgent under pandemic considerations.
-The Decree is set to apply to all medicaments, whether already available in the country and irrespective of whether a shortage of the same would be faced by the government.
+Also of relevance to intellectual property, although primarily affecting the regulatory practice for medicaments, a resolution published in the Official Gazette on 18 November 2020 following an executive order from the Secretary of Health compels Cofepris to issue market approval to pharmaceutical products manufactured abroad and to be imported to Mexico by the federal government within five days of receipt of an application containing all the required information.
+Aside from obvious concerns regarding, among other things, unfair competition practices and associated risks to the efficacy and security of medicaments imported under the order, it is clear that valid patents will be put at great risk of infringement as the patent linkage system is unlikely to be scrupulously applied in the fast-track market approval process conceived under this order, if at all.
+Notably, and contrary to what might have been expected, the executive order is not limited to importations of medicaments considered urgent because of the pandemic (i.e., vaccines).
+The order will apply to all medicaments, regardless of whether these are already available in the country or whether or not the government would otherwise face a shortage.

 - processes to clone human beings;

-- processes aimed at modifying the genetic identity of humans which imply the possibility of developing humans;
+- processes aimed at modifying the genetic identity of humans that imply the possibility of developing humans;

 - the usage of human embryos with industrial or commercial purposes;